Ksriramya/GRIP/README.md

 # GRIP
-Tasks in and as Data Science and Business analytics Intern in the SPark Foundation.
+Tasks done by me as Data Science and Business analytics Intern in the SPark Foundation.